Loule95450/Loule95450/README.md

 🤗 I’m calling myself a “coding enthusiast”.

-🙌 I’m using HTML/CSS, JS, Node.JS, PHP
+🙌 I’m using HTML/CSS, JS, Node.JS, PHP, Java

 🙋‍♂️ My main language is French but I’m trying my best to deliver in English for topics that you might be interested!